MartinBlackburn/Respond/README.md

-#Respond framework
+#Respond

-This framework aims to help in creating responsive website by having a fluid grid with mediaqueries to resize content and collapse columns on smaller displays.
+Respond is a simple framework that aims to help in creating responsive websites and wireframes by having a fluid grid and mediaqueries to resize content and collapse columns on smaller displays.

-Grid shows the base file without using any other CSS
+Example will be a complete website built using Respond

-Example will show how a website could use the Respond framework
+Wireframe will show how to build a quick wireframe using Respond and its wireframe CSS

 ##How it works
 ```html